-Why use a Lacquer Finish?
+Why use a Lacquer or Acrylic Urethane Finish?

 Wood is always breathing, expanding and contracting with the humidity changes in it's environment, any coatings applied should also have the ability to move with the wood as well as allowing the finish to breath.
 We all know how quickly the wood on a Deck can move and degrade, Outdoor conditions are the extreme, however the same factors are at play only on a smaller scale.
 The movement varies depending also on the type or species of the wood, the denser the wood the less movement there is.
 As wood expands and contracts the finish has to be flexible enough to move with it, should the finish/paint not be able to move as required fine cracks will begin to appear along wood grain patterns, this would be most evident when the wood is Oak as it shows a considerable amount of exposed grain.
 Eventually the moisture in the room will get into those cracks and begin to cause the paint to flake off.
 This can be accelerated when steam or moisture are present like in a bathroom, kitchen or Dining Room Table Tops.
-I would say that Solid Oak Tables with the long open grain pattern and any end grain present are the most susceptable to this movement, wherever there is open grain patterns, knots or end grain present.
+I would say that Solid Oak Tables with the long open grain pattern and any end grain present are the most susceptible to this movement, wherever there is open grain patterns, knots or end grain present.
 These areas of the wood are the starting point for moisture absorption.
-The movement of moisture up into the grain is not unlike when a pan of water is placed under a cut Christmas Tree to slow the drying of the wood, it works the same way only on a smaller scale, it syphon's the moisture, draws it in to the open pores.
+The movement of moisture up into the grain is not unlike when a pan of water is placed under a cut Christmas Tree to slow the drying of the wood, it works the same way only on a smaller scale, it syphons the moisture, draws it in to the open pores.
 Furniture in the home has to deal with the humidity as it goes up and down, shower or cooking steam will increase that movement to some degree.

 'Paints that dry by simple solvent evaporation and contain a solid binder dissolved in a solvent are known as lacquers.
 A solid film forms when the solvent evaporates, and because the film can re-dissolve in solvent, lacquers are not suitable for applications where high chemical resistance is needed.
 Classic nitrocellulose lacquers fall into this category.
+The newer waterborne Acrylic Urethanes are much higher in moisture & chemical resistance and quickly becoming the standard finish for manufacturers due to the Low VOC content and fast drying ability they have.

 Performance varies by formulation, but lacquers generally tend to have better UV resistance and lower corrosion resistance than comparable systems that cure by polymerization or coalescence (paint).